To add references to your library, you will select from options across the top of the screen.

 When you have made all your selections, click on the button labeled "Save".

 Cite While Your Write is an add-on that allows you to insert references into your paper using word processing software.
 It is installed automatically when you install the EndNote software on your computer.
+If you installed EndNote 21, Cite While You Write is compatible with Word 2010 and above.
+It cannot be used with Office 365 unless the application is downloaded to your computer.

 Once you have typed the text after which you want to insert a reference, you will need to search for the reference in EndNote.

 Select the search tool (magnifying glass) from the Cite While You Write Toolbar.
+Be sure to select the appropriate style you want for your document from the pull-down menu.

 Enter your search criteria in the search box.